Duke of Viseu

 Coat of Arms of Prince Henry the Navigator, first Duke of Viseu.

 Coat of Arms of Infante Ferdinand, 1st Duke of Beja and 2nd Duke of Viseu.

 Duke of Viseu (in Portuguese Duque de Viseu) was a Portuguese Royal Dukedom created in 1415 by King John I of Portugal for his third male child, Henry the Navigator, following the conquest of Ceuta.

 When Henry the Navigator died without issue, his nephew, Infante Ferdinand of Portugal (King Edward, King of Portugal's younger son), who was already Duke of Beja, inherited the Dukedom of Viseu and, when his younger son became King of Portugal as Manuel I, this became a royal Dukedom.

+Between 1460 (Henry's death) and 1495 (Manuel's ascension to the throne), the Viseu-Beja house was the most powerful family in the kingdom, encompassing vast territories in the mainland, the archipelagos of Madeira, Açores and Cape Verde and taxes on the commerce with the African coast.
+This huge estate was governed by Infanta Beatrice (wife of duke Ferdinand) after she became a widow until her son, Diogo, reached adulthood.
+During her rule on behalf of her sons, first John and, after John's death, Diogo, she carried out a series of reforms in the island territories and produced a large amount of documentation.